-A study on 170 people who attended A&E following a road traffic accident found that after 4-6 weeks following the accident, two-thirds of patients had some neck disability in accordance with the Neck Disability Index.
+A study on 170 people who attended A&E following a road traffic accident found that after 4-6 weeks following the accident, two-thirds of patients had some neck disability following the Neck Disability Index.
 At the end of the study, it was found that 37.6% of participants reported a mild disability, 21.2% had a moderate disability, and 4.1% reported a severe disability.
-The patient’s rating of their condition in accordance with the NDI seemed to have no correlation with the speed of the impact or the vehicle struck, but researchers did notice a correlation between NDI scores, age and high pain score.
+The patient’s rating of their condition following the NDI seemed to have no correlation with the speed of the impact or the vehicle struck, but researchers did notice a correlation between NDI scores, age and high pain score.

 In this study, it was found that 54% of people visited their GP between their visit to A&E and the end of the study.
-Although the majority of patients visited their GP only once after the accident but before the end of the study, there were 22 patients who visited their doctor twice, 6 patients who saw their GP 3 times, and one patient who visited their doctor 5-6 times.
+Although most patients visited their GP only once after the accident but before the end of the study, 22 patients visited their doctor twice, 6 patients who saw their GP 3 times, and one patient who visited their doctor 5-6 times.
 The most common outcomes of these visits were prescriptions of painkillers, referral to physiotherapy and time taken off work.
 Loss of earnings, prescription costs and cost of treatment can all be claimed for in a claim for delayed whiplash compensation.

-If you were involved in any sort of accident that left you with a whiplash injury, there are specific steps you must take even if you are not thinking about filing a delayed whiplash injury claim.
+If you were involved in any sort of accident that left you with a whiplash injury, there are specific steps you must take, even if you are not thinking about filing delayed whiplash compensation claims.
 These are as follows:

 - Seek medical attention straight away.
-The medical report provided is essential if you change your mind and decide to file a delayed whiplash claim against a negligent third party.
+The medical report provided is essential if you change your mind and file a delayed whiplash claim against a negligent third party.

 - Gather evidence which includes witness statements, their contact details